200727379/circle/README.md

 # circle
-Prints the circle’s diameter, circumference and area
+Program that reads in the radius of a circle and prints the circle’s diameter, circumference and area.
+Using the constant value 3.14159 for π.